chemio9/chemio9/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 Currently working on Vue and LaTeX.
+- 🌱 Currently working on Vue and Golang.
 - 🌟 Use Neovim & Arch Linux.
+- 🔋 Full stack developer.
 - 🔥 Desire to make contributions to community.
 - 📖 A high school student from Canton, China.